java-2022-04/-java-2022-04-EN2-java-webapplication-PART-2/exercises/Exercises.md

 6. Create a Button or Link for each student within your listview that deletes that very user.
 7. Create a Button or Link for each student within your listview that opens a form to edit that student.
 ----------
-8. Refactor your code in a way that there is no repository call in you controller as well as the heavy string work abstracted away into services.
+8. Refactor your code in a way that there is no repository call in your controller as well as the heavy string work abstracted away into services.
 Make it look clean and tidy.
 9. Implement a way how you can find a student by name.
 I want to input the name into a input field in your webapp.
    * checkout the spring jpa documentation https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#repositories.query-methods.query-creation
 10. Implement another search option where you can find a student by any of its attributes.